Salary vs Hourly: Everything You Need to Know

 Employees become classified by salary vs hourly, and by the kind of work they do.
 3 min read

-Employees become classified by salary vs hourly, and by the kind of work they do.
-Laws and policies differ on how salaried workers and hourly workers are treated.
-A salaried employee is defined as a worker who receives a fixed amount of compensation paid weekly, bi-weekly, or monthly.
-An hourly worker receives an hourly wage for services.
+The differences between salaried and hourly employees are outlined by different laws and policies.
+Employees are classified by salary versus hourly and by the kind of work they do.
+A salaried employee is defined as a worker who receives a fixed amount of compensation paid weekly, biweekly or monthly.
+An hourly worker receives an hourly wage for their services.
 Federal and state employment laws require a classification of salary or hourly.